 “This outcome is good for the people of Lancaster and everyone that uses the Conestoga River,” said DEP Secretary Patrick McDonnell.
 “Reducing sewer overflows makes our streams and rivers cleaner and better places for fish, wildlife, and people.”

 The Clean Water Act complaint, filed with the proposed consent decree, alleged unlawful pollution discharges caused by numerous overflows of untreated wastewater from Lancaster’s combined sewer system.
-This system carries rainwater runoff, domestic sewage, and industrial wastewater in the same sewer pipes to a wastewater treatment plant, where it is treated before discharge to a water body.
+This system carries rainwater runoff, domestic sewage, and industrial wastewater in the same sewer pipes to a wastewater treatment plant.
+There, professionals treat it before discharge to a water body.

 During periods of heavy rainfall or snowmelt, the water volume exceeds the system’s capacity – causing combined sewer overflows.
-The City has five CSO outfalls, which overflowed at least 392 times in the past five years, discharging nearly 3.8 billion gallons of untreated, polluted water into the Conestoga River, a tributary of the Susquehanna River and the Chesapeake Bay.
+The City has five CSO outfalls, which overflowed at least 392 times in the past five years.
+Moreover, it discharges nearly 3.8 billion gallons of untreated, polluted water into the Conestoga River.
+The river is a tributary of the Susquehanna River and the Chesapeake Bay.
 These CSOs contain not only stormwater but also untreated human and industrial waste, toxic materials, and debris.

-The settlement between the Department of Justice and the city of Lancaster resulted from several years of investigation of alleged violations by EPA and PADEP, followed by extensive federal-state negotiations with city officials.
+The settlement between the Department of Justice and the city of Lancaster resulted from several years of investigation.
+That’s of alleged violations by EPA and PADEP, followed by extensive federal-state negotiations with city officials.

-The city of Lancaster will pay a $135,000 civil penalty, split equally between the U.S. and Pennsylvania, and implement a $1.8 million supplemental environmental project.
+The city of Lancaster will pay a $135,000 civil penalty, split equally between the U.S. and Pennsylvania.
+It will also implement a $1.8 million supplemental environmental project.
 This project involves the restoration of a 1,350-foot segment of a local waterway called Groff’s Run that will reconnect wetlands to the Conestoga River, protecting water quality and reducing localized flooding.

 For more information on CSOs, visit http://cfpub.epa.gov/npdes/home.cfm?program_id=5.